How to Automate a Behind-the-Scenes Donor Series That Builds Loyalty

 How to Automate It

-1. Create a Content Calendar
+Create a Content Calendar

 Map out 6–12 months of topics.
 Rotate themes: staff spotlight, program update, impact snapshot, behind-the-scenes, gratitude.
 Assign someone to draft each piece 2 weeks ahead.

-2. Use Email Automation
+Use Email Automation

 Most email platforms support:

-• Automation workflows — Trigger a welcome series when someone makes their first gift.
+- Automation workflows.
+Trigger a welcome series when someone makes their first gift.
 Include 2–3 behind-the-scenes emails before the first appeal.

-• Segmentation — Send different series to first-time donors vs. multi-year supporters.
+- Segmentation.
+Send different series to first-time donors vs. multi-year supporters.
 New donors get "who we are" content; loyal donors get deeper updates.

-3. Batch Your Content
+Batch Your Content

 Dedicate one afternoon per month to write the next 2–4 emails.
 Record a short staff interview for a spotlight.
 Grab photos from recent programs.
 Batch it, schedule it, forget it until next month.

-4. Use Templates (But Keep the Human Touch)
+Use Templates and Keep the Human Touch

 Create a simple template: intro hook, 2–3 short paragraphs, one photo or graphic, soft close.
 Fill in the details each month.
-Use AI to draft first versions if helpful—then edit to sound like you.
+Use AI to draft first versions if helpful.
+Then edit to sound like you.

-5. Sync With Your CRM
+Sync With Your CRM

 Content Cadence: How Often to Send

-• Monthly — A good default.
+- Monthly.
+A good default.
 One behind-the-scenes email per month, balanced with appeals and event promotions.

-• Bi-weekly — If you have capacity and strong engagement.
+- Bi-weekly.
+If you have capacity and strong engagement.
 More touchpoints, but avoid inbox overload.

-• Quarterly — If monthly feels like too much.
+- Quarterly.
+If monthly feels like too much.
 Start here and ramp up if donors respond.

 What Makes It Work

-• Be specific — "We served 23 families" beats "we're making a difference."
+- Be specific.
+"We served 23 families" beats "we're making a difference."

-• Track what resonates — Open rates, click-throughs, replies.
+- Track what resonates.
+Open rates, click-throughs, replies.
 Double down on what donors engage with.

 Get Started

 Create your auction or explore fundraising ideas to keep donors engaged year-round.
+See silent auction software for a full platform overview.

 Frequently asked questions